jacobwojoski/dice-stats/README.md

 - Database Interaction
     - **Automatically use DB** setting will allow users roll data save between session, load immediately on joining, autosave every roll but it could negatively impact performance
-    - If **Automatically use DB** is **Disabled** players can still save and load the info between sessions but they need to do it manually and if they forget leaving and rejoining will clear their data
+    - If **Automatically use DB** is **Disabled** players can still save and load the info between sessions but they need to do it manually.
+If they forget, leaving and rejoining the session will clear their data
     - ![PLAYER DB](https://i.imgur.com/yrwyJJH.png)

 ## FORM PHOTOS